unioslo/tsd-api-docs/integration/tsd-oidc.md

 * `proj`, which TSD project was authenticated against
 * `user`, the user name which was used during authentication
+* `users`, all active users, tied to active affiliated projects
 * `projects`, list of active projects which the user is affiliated with
 * `projects_info`, extended information
   * `project_name`, the short name of the project